-California State University (CSU) University of California (UC) HIGH SCHOOL GPA Calculate GPA using only "a- iter the 9th grade, including summer es and grades must be reported.
-SUBJECT REQUIREMENTS Fifteen yearlon g college preparatory courses from approved "a-g" list are required: 11 UC-required college preparatory ("a-g") courses must be completed prior to senior year (including summer courses "a" History/Social Science al science (including one year of U.S. history OR by and one semester of civics or American of social science) "b" English Four years of college preparatory English composition/literature (including no more t than one year of Advanced ESL/ELD courses) "c" Mathematics Three years of mathe matics (algebra I and II, geometry); four years recommended "d" Laboratory Science Two y ears of laboratory science fundamental knowledge from sciene and one physical science that provides two of these three subjects: Living Earth, Chemistry ystem or Physicas in the Universe) "e" Language Other Than English er than English (must be the same language, merican Sign Language accepted) Three years recommended "f" Visual and One year-long o course in visual and performing arts Performing Arts (selected from dan ce, music, theatre/drama and visual arts) "g" College Preparatory Elective One year of an elective chosen from any area on approved "a-g" course list
+California State University (CSU) University of California (UC) HIGH SCHOOL GPA Calculate GPA using only "a-g " approved courses taken after th courses.
+All "a-g" courses e 9th grade, including summer and grades must be reported.
+SUBJECT REQUIREMENTS Fifteen yearlong college preparatory courses from approved "a-g" list are required: 11 UC-required college preparatory ("a-g") courses must be completed prior to senior year (including summer courses "a" History/Social Science Two years of history/social science (including one year of U.S. history OR one semester of U.S. history and one semester of civics or American government AND one year of social science) "b" English Four years of college preparatory English composition/literature - ore than one year of Advanced ELD courses) "c" Mathematics Three years of mathematics (algebra I and II, geometry); four years recommended "d" Laboratory Science Two years of laboratory science knowledge from two of these three ce and one physical science that provides fundamental ee subjects: Living Earth, Chemistry in the Earth System Physics in the Universe) "e" Language Other Than Two years of language other than English English (must be the same language, American Sign Language accepted) Three years recommended "f" Visual and One year-long course in visual and performing arts Performing Arts (selected from dance, music, theatre/drama and visual arts) "g" College Preparatory Elective One year of an elective chosen from any area on approved "a-g" course list Note: Numerous Career Technica Education courses are approved I for fulfillment of "a-g" subject requirements.